chainstack/docs/docs/tutorials/aptos/publish-module-to-save-and-retrieve-message-on-aptos.md

 1. Create a module in the Move language.
 1. Compile and test the Move module.
 1. Publish the Move module.
-1. Save and retrieve a message on the Aptos chain
+1. Save and retrieve a message on the Aptos chain.

 ## Step-by-step